 Lifespan: Ōnin 2 (1468) to 11/8 of Eishō 13 (1516)

-Titles: Senior Fourth Rank (Lower); Governor of Shimotsuke; Director of the Imperial Cavalry of the Right Division; Military Governor of Shimotsuke
+Title: Senior Fourth Rank (Lower), Governor of Shimotsuke, Director of the Imperial Cavalry of the Right Division, Military Governor of Shimotsuke

 Father: Utsunomiya Masatsuna

 Mother: Daughter of Ishizuka Yoshichika

 Children: Tadatsuna, Zuiunin (wife of Ashikaga Takamoto), daughter (wife of Yūki Masatomo)

 Utsunomiya Shigetsuna served as a bushō and sengoku daimyō and seventeenth head of the Shimotsu-Utsunomiya clan during the Sengoku period.